munechika-koyo/smartdoor_host/README.md

 *Caption: Login page*

 **NOTE**
-- when starting up containers, SSL certificates are automatically generated in ``ssl_certs`` directory.
+- When starting up containers, SSL certificates are automatically generated in ``ssl_certs`` directory.
 You can use CA certs there named as ``ca.pem`` if you would like to access webpage without any security warning.

-## 3. Register NFC Key
+## 3. Register NFC Key's IDm

----
-When registering the NFC keys in this system, access the registration page by pushing the Registration button on the upper navigation bar, and fill in the form.
-The IDm information which is associated with each NFC device can manually input by keyboard or scanning the NFC tag by a NFC reader.
+When registering the NFC keys in this system, access the registration page by pushing the `Registration` button on the upper navigation bar, and fill in the form.
+The IDm information associated with each NFC device can manually input by keyboard or scanning an NFC tag with a NFC reader.

 ![Smartdoor Host registration](docs/images/keyregistration.gif)
 *Caption: Demonstration of the NFC key registration.*

-The NFC  system of the IDm associating with NFC tag is based on [SDK for NFC Web client](https://www.sony.co.jp/Products/felica/business/products/sdk/ICS-DCWC1.html) which offered by Sony.
-Please check out the requirements for using this SDK like recommended NFC readers.
+The system of reading an NFC tag's IDm is based on [SDK for NFC Web client](https://www.sony.co.jp/Products/felica/business/products/sdk/ICS-DCWC1.html) offered by SONY.
+Please check out the requirements to use this SDK, recommended NFC readers, etc.

+---

-## Quick launch development server
+## Launch development server

 You can lauch the local server which Django offers.
 Moving into the `smartdoor_prj` directory, and excute the following command: